wallacezone/tic-tac-toe/README.md

 v1.0
 - First version of the game.
 - You play against the AI.
 Whether player or AI begins is decided randomly.
-AI knows some basic strategy but sometimes can make mistakes.
+AI knows some basic strategy but sometimes makes mistakes.